Cameras record meteor passage in three Brazilian states

-At least 11 municipalities in Bahia, Sergipe and Pernambuco registered the passage of a meteor this Thursday (18th).
+At least 11 municipalities in Bahia, Sergipe and Pernambuco registered the passage of meteor this Thursday night (18th).
 The records were made in the Bahian municipalities of Iguaí, Irecê, Curaçá, Seabra, Salvador, Paulo Afonso and Feira de Santana.
 Cameras also captured the phenomenon in three cities in Sergipe: Aracaju, São Cristóvão and Monte Alegre de Sergipe, in addition to Santa Maria da Boa Vista, in the state of Pernambuco.
+Images can be seen on the Live Weather website.

 According to the astronomer and director of the Brazilian Meteorological Observation Network (Bramon), Marcelo Zurita, asteroids, meteors and comets orbit the Sun at a very high speed, between 40,000 and 266,000 kilometers per hour.